dkhk98865/danielkkim/VERCEL_SETUP.md

 - If you still see 404 errors, check that your environment variables are correctly set
 - Make sure your Ghost site is publicly accessible
 - Verify that your API key has the correct permissions
+- **Common Error**: If you see "Config Invalid: 'url' must not have a trailing slash", remove the trailing slash from your `GHOST_URL` environment variable